2. METHODS

 2.1.
 Introduction

-Recommendation within the Guidelines are developed by the panels to prioritise clinically important care decisions.
+The Panels develop recommendations within the Guidelines to prioritise clinically important care decisions.
 The strength of each recommendation is determined by the balance between desirable and undesirable consequences of alternative management strategies, the quality of the evidence (including certainty of estimates), and the nature and variability of patient values and preferences.
-This decision process, which can be reviewed in the strength rating forms which accompany each guideline statement, addresses a number of key elements:
+This decision process, which can be reviewed in the strength rating forms that accompany each Guideline statement, addresses a number of key elements:

-1. the overall quality of the evidence which exists for the recommendation [7];
+- the overall quality of the evidence that exists for the recommendation [7];

-2. the magnitude of the effect (individual or combined effects);
+- the magnitude of the effect (individual or combined effects);

-3. the certainty of the results (precision, consistency, heterogeneity and other statistical or study related factors);
+- the certainty of the results (precision, consistency, heterogeneity and other statistical or study related factors);

-4. the balance between desirable and undesirable outcomes;
+- the balance between desirable and undesirable outcomes; and

-5. the impact and certainty of patient values and preferences on the intervention.
+- the impact and certainty of patient values and preferences on the intervention.

-Strong recommendations typically indicate a high degree of evidence quality and / or a favourable balance of benefit to harm and patient preference.
+Strong recommendations typically indicate a high degree of evidence quality and/or a favourable balance of benefit to harm and patient preference.
 Weak recommendations typically indicate availability of lower quality evidence, and/or equivocal balance between benefit and harm, and uncertainty or variability of patient preference [8].

 2.2.
 Review

-Publications ensuing from panel-lead systematic reviews (SR) have all been peer-reviewed.
+Publications ensuing from Panel-lead systematic reviews (SR) have all been peer-reviewed.
 The 2024 Neuro-Urology Guidelines were subject to peer review prior to publication.